OpenPlainsInc/grass-js-client/README.md

-# grass.js
+# grass.js (In Development)

-grass.js is an API to develop javascript apps with django-actinia or Actinia APIs.
+grass.js is an API client to develop javascript apps with django-actinia or Actinia REST APIs.